+ORDER:
-- ORDER: That the Registrar be directed to annotate the register entry of [name] to show that, from the date that this order takes effect ("the operative date"), [name] is to comply with the following conditions or practice: - 1. within [time period] of the operative date, he shall undertake, and provide evidence to the Committee that he has undertaken training in [subject]; - 2. three months from the operative date and at quarterly intervals thereafter for a period of [time], he shall submit to the Committee [evidence of ???];

-3. for a period of [time] from the operative date, promptly inform the Committee if he ceases to be employed by [employer].
+That the Registrar be directed to annotate the register entry of [name] to show that, from the date that this order takes effect ("the operative date") and for a period of [x] years, [name] must comply with the following conditions of practice:

+- 1. within [time period] of the operative date, (s)he shall undertake, and provide evidence to the Committee that (s)he has undertaken training in [subject]; - 2. three months from the operative date and at quarterly intervals thereafter for a period of [time], (s)he shall submit to the Committee [evidence of ???]; - 3. promptly inform the Committee if (s)he ceases to be employed by [employer].